dwitidibyajyoti/linkedin-autoconnect/README.md

 # Project Title

-This is a crome extenson for send Linkdin auto connect
+This is a chrome extension for send Linkedin auto connect

 ## Installation